ZainabAbdi01/ZainabAbdi01/README.md

-## Hi there 👋 My name is Zainab Abdi.
+## Hi there, My name is Zainab 👋
-I am a tech enthusiast, specifically in full stack developing.
+I am a tech enthusiast, with a new found passion for web development, coding and continuous learning.

+I previsouly worked as a teacher both in a primary and secondary setting for many years.
+I also briefly worked as a Scrum mMster which fuelled my passion for learning new technologies.

 🔭 I’m currently working on Git/Github projects.

 🌱 I’m currently learning Agile methodolgies, Jira and Bash.

-👯 I’m looking to collaborate on designing online apps
+👯 I’m looking forward to collaborating on designing and developing online apps.

 📫 How to reach me: Zainababdi2025@gmil.com
 <!--